QubesOS/qubes-app-linux-split-gpg2/README.md

 There are a few option not described in this README.
 See the comments in the example config and the source code.

-Similar to a smartcard split-gpg2 only tries to protect the private key.
+Similar to a smartcard, split-gpg2 only tries to protect the private key.
-For advanced usages consider if a specialized RPC service would be better.
+For advanced usages, consider if a specialized RPC service would be better.
 It could do things like checking what data is singed, detailed logging, exposing the encrypted content only to a VM without network, etc.

 ## Allow key generation